gedw99/deck-all/README.md

 https://github.com/ajstarks/giocanvas

-Deck is designed so that each part can use STD IO and so can be piped.
+Deck is well designed in that each part can use STD IO and so can be piped in a chain, allowing flexibility of use cases.

 For Security reasons, I compile the processors to WASM as well as traditional targets.

 To server the WASM and WASI19 and WASI2P, i use https://github.com/stealthrocket/wasi-go/tree/main/cmd/wasirun to wrap the wasi with a host runner.

 To run the pipelines, I use NATS.

-To Servr the pipelines, I use https://github.com/choria-io/asyncjobs to run them on a schedule or continuously jobs.
+To Server the pipelines, I use https://github.com/choria-io/asyncjobs to run them on a schedule or continuously jobs.

 ## Build targets